Bob Quinn calls Matthew Stafford trade talk report false

 “100% False!!”
 Quinn wrote in a text message to Dave Birkett of the Detroit Free Press.

-The initial report drew a response from Stafford’s wife Kelly on Instagram musing about other destinations “if Detroit is done with us.”
+A post from Stafford’s wife Kelly on Instagram referenced trade chatter.
+She mused about other destinations like California “if Detroit is done with us.”
 It doesn’t appear that is the case given Quinn’s message on Thursday and the message from ownership in December that the team isn’t making major changes ahead of a 2020 season that carries expectations of improved play.

 Stafford was thought to be part of those expectations as he played well last season before fractured bones in his back forced him to miss the second half of the season.
 Moving Stafford would also result in a bigger cap hit than keeping him, which may be another reason why any thoughts of a trade may not be on the front burner in Detroit.